nebari-dev/nebari/docs/source/dev_guide/testing.md

 ## Debug Kubernetes clusters

-To debug Kubernetes clusters, we advise you to use [K9](https://k9scli.io/), a terminal-based UI that aims to simplify navigation, observation, and management of applications in Kubernetes.
-K9 continuously monitors Kubernetes clusters for changes and provides shortcut commands to interact with the observed resources becoming a fast way to review and resolve day-to-day issues in deployed clusters.
+To debug Kubernetes clusters,  checkout [`k9s`](https://k9scli.io/), a terminal-based UI that aims to simplify navigation, observation, and management of applications in Kubernetes. `k9s` continuously monitors Kubernetes clusters for changes and provides shortcut commands to interact with the observed resources becoming a fast way to review and resolve day-to-day issues in deployed clusters.

-Installation can be done on a macOS, in Windows, and Linux and instructions can be found [here](https://github.com/derailed/k9s).
-For more details on usage, check out the [Troubleshooting documentation](https://docs.qhub.dev/en/stable/source/admin_guide/troubleshooting.html#debug-your-kubernetes-cluster).
+Installation can be done on a macOS, in Windows, and Linux and instructions are located [here](https://github.com/derailed/k9s).
+For more details on usage, review the [Troubleshooting documentation](https://docs.qhub.dev/en/stable/source/admin_guide/troubleshooting.html#debug-your-kubernetes-cluster).

 ## Cypress Tests